A DAY ON THE COOPER RIVER

 The Cooper River and its tributaries provided the means for Carolina to become an international hub for the cultivation and exportation of naval stores, pelts, rice, indigo, and sea island cotton, commodities upon which the New World's wealthiest plantation system developed.

-Today more than 30,000 acres comprise the Cooper River Historic District, where those who peek just beyond the tree lines edging its highways can find some of the most beautiful places in the Lowcountry.
+Today more than 30,000 acres compose the Cooper River Historic District, where those who peek just beyond the tree lines edging its highways can find some of the most beautiful places in the Lowcountry.
 A few hours in this historic watershed and you'll understand why the National Register of Historic Places calls it a "remarkably intact historic and cultural landscape" incorporating essential elements of life in the 18th and 19th centuries.

 In designing your idea day exploring the Cooper River watershed, you may select to visit any combination of the sites with images and brief descriptions: